akosfurton/stackoverflow_auto_mod/code_overview.md

 `docker run -it -p 8888:8888 interview_v1` and start a Jupyter notebook with `jupyter notebook --ip 0.0.0.0 --no-browser --allow-root`

+- To create the docker container to run the Flask app that serves predictions:
+`docker build -f Dockerfile_flask_app -t interview_v1_app .`
+and run with `docker run-it -p 5000:5000 interview_v1_app`

  ## CLI Interface
 To run the pipeline, a CLI interface has been created in the